cloudnative-pg/grafana-dashboards/README.md

 This repository contains the Grafana Dashboards distributed as Helm Charts so they can packaged as a dependency to other projects.

-In addition the repository ssyncs the dashboards to [Grafana.com](https://grafana.com/orgs/cloudnativepg).
+In addition, the repository syncs the dashboards to [Grafana.com](https://grafana.com/orgs/cloudnativepg).

 ## Repository